shejmanowski/shejmanowski/README.md

 <h1 align="center">Yoo 👋, I'm Szymon</h1>
 <h3 align="center">CS student at Gdańsk University of Technology & e-commerce buisness owner.</h3>

-- 🔭 I’m currently working on **a big AI project about generating thermal face images of non existing people.**
+- 🔭 I’m currently working on **a AI project about generating thermal face images of non existing people.**

 - 👨🏼‍🔬 Also my Engineering Thesis is **in progress...**